Halloween Horror Nights 2026 Orlando: Every House, Scare Zone, and Show

 Ticket products announced for HHN Orlando 2026:

 Here’s my take.
 What you’re really buying is your wait time.
 If a house like Stranger Things runs a two-hour line on a busy Saturday, that’s what general admission gets you: the full two hours.
-Express Pass cuts that roughly in half, so 60 minutes on the same line.
+Express Pass cuts that roughly in half.
 RIP Tours skip the line entirely, so zero wait.
 Premium Scream Night is a mix of those benefits, plus food and beverage and parking bundled in, and how well it holds up depends on how many other Premium buyers are there the same night.

 The other lever is timing.
 Early entry with Scream Early (2 p.m.) gets you into houses before the peak crowd arrives.
 Staying late helps too.
 The middle of the night is when the lines are worst, and there’s no ticket product that fixes that except one of the tour tiers.